pablopunk/chronocube/README.md

 ## Contribution

-*NOTE: Right now I'm working on a [refactored](https://github.com/pablopunk/chronocube/commits/react) version of Chronocube, so all the code in the 'master' branch is being written from scratch in [typescript](https://github.com/Microsoft/TypeScript).
+*NOTE: Right now I'm working on a [refactored](https://github.com/pablopunk/chronocube/commits/react) version of Chronocube, so all the code in the 'master' branch is being written from scratch in [typescript](https://github.com/Microsoft/TypeScript) and [React](https://facebook.github.io/react/).
 Keep this in mind if you're going to contribute to this project, as it would pointless to add new features to the live version without having the new refactor in mind.*

 Request new features!
 [Open an issue](https://github.com/pablopunk/chronocube/issues) or [join the chat](https://gitter.im/pablopunk/chronocube?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge).